Genomics-HSE/QuAP/README.md

 # *Qu*antifying *A*dxmiture *P*roportions
-Method prototype for estimating admixture parameters using admixture fractions.
+Method for estimating admixture parameters of constant migration using admixture fractions and all data for the corresponding paper.

 # Installation